Mechanism Design for Decentralized Risk Detection: Strict Propriety, Network Coalitions, and the Backfiring Mandat: Introduction

 The remainder of this paper is organized as follows.
-Section~\ref{sec:federated} introduces the TVA mechanism, the incentive analysis (including a quantitative illustration on the IBM AML synthetic benchmark), and adversarial robustness.
+Section~\ref{sec:federated} introduces the TVA mechanism, the incentive analysis with a quantitative illustration on the IBM AML synthetic benchmark, and adversarial robustness.
 Section~\ref{sec:heterogeneous} characterizes coalition formation and the network theory of information value.
 Section~\ref{sec:competition} embeds the detection game in banking competition and establishes the welfare ordering across regulatory regimes.
 Section~\ref{sec:intervention} develops the operational intervention extension under additional dynamic assumptions, including simulation evidence.
 Section~\ref{sec:conclusion} concludes.
-All proofs are in the Appendix.
+All proofs are in the Appendix; additional empirical and technical material is in the Online Appendix.